-AyalaLand Logistics Holdings Corporation (ALLHC) posted consolidated revenues of ₱3.7 billion and net income after taxes of ₱702 million, 30% lower and 10% higher than year-ago levels, respectively.
-Primary drivers of earnings were sales of industrial lots, stable operations of warehouses and offices, and disposal of non-core assets.
+AyalaLand Logistics Holdings Corporation (ALLHC) posted consolidated revenues of ₱4.0 billion and net income after taxes of ₱780.0 million, 7% higher and 11% higher than year-ago levels, respectively.
+Primary drivers of earnings were continuous demand for industrial lots and increased leasable areas.

-Despite the restrictions arising from community lockdowns, ALLHC added 32,000 sq. meters to its warehouse GLA ending the year with 207,000 sq. meters, an 18% growth from the previous year's 175,000 sq. meters.
-The additional GLA came from ALogis Biñan at the Laguna Technopark (20,000 sq. meters) and ALogis Porac at the Alviera Industrial Park (12,000 sq. meters).
-Commercial leasing GLA grew by 7% to 90,000 sq. meters from 84,000 sq. meters.
+Despite the restrictions arising from community lockdowns, ALLHC added 17,000 sqm to its warehouse GLA ending the year with 224,000 sqm, an 8% growth from the previous year's 207,000 sqm.
+The additional GLA came from ALLHC's acquisition of two facilities which marked ALLHC's entry into the cold storage market.
+The acquisition added 7,300 pallet positions into its portfolio and recognized revenues of ₱49.0 million from this new segment.
 Embracing digitalization, ALLHC also launched a number of online platforms, namely virtual tours for prospective locators, and TutuBuy and ANA South Park Personal Shopper for retail customers.
 ALLHC extended assistance to its affected stakeholders and communities.
 It granted rent reprieve to mall merchants and provided assistance to its employees and frontliners throughout the year.
 Aside from pledging donations to ALI Pays It Forward campaign and raising funds for Project Ugnayan, ALLHC also assisted in the procurement of medical equipment and supplies for designated COVID-19 referral hospitals.

 Earlier in the year 2020, ALLHC supported relief operations for victims of the eruption of Taal Volcano, distributing relief packages in Batangas to over 1,000 affected families.
 Additionally, in celebration of its 30th anniversary in November, ALLHC subsidiary Laguna Technopark, Inc. (LTI) donated grocery packs to households in communities surrounding its properties-Barangay Tabun in Mabalacat, Pampanga; Barangay Sabang in Naic, Cavite; and Barangays Moog and Tubajon in Laguindingan, Misamis Oriental.
-Meanwhile, in partnership with the City of Manila and other Ayala group companies, ALLHC constructed and donated public convenience facilities in the Kartilya ng Katipunan Shrine for the benefit of the local community.
+Meanwhile, in partnership with the City of Manila and other Ayala Group companies, ALLHC constructed and donated public convenience facilities in the Kartilya ng Katipunan Shrine for the benefit of the local community.
 ALLHC also provides monthly in-kind support to the Missionaries of Charity Home for the Sick Children in Tondo, Manila.